 Improving HCAHPS scores is an invigorating challenge for some hospital administrators.
 For others, and at some point for most, it’s a frustrating task.
 Hospitals are complex environments, and personal experiences are subjective.

 One reason this assessment evokes frustration is that HCAHPS survey questions account for an unwieldy number of factors, many of them subjective.
 Most opinion questions deal with patient satisfaction with staff communication and responsiveness.
-Human, social factors can be beastly to control in any environment, let alone in a busy hospital.
+Human and social factors can be beastly to control in any environment, let alone in a busy hospital.
 Nevertheless, focusing on strong and easily accessible communication does wonders for patient satisfaction scores.

 Providers and Hospital Compensation